-- 1. Enable COM calls on the server listen port.
-See Enable jCOM in the Administration Console Online Help. - 2.
-Configure any other relevant console properties.
-See Servers: Protocols: jCOM in the Administration Console Online Help. - If you have chosen to have WebLogic Server and the COM application communicate in native mode, enable it in the Administration Console.
-See the "DCOM Versus Native Mode" in Chapter 2, "Understanding WebLogic jCOM," for help deciding whether to use native mode. - 3.
-Use the COM objects as you would any other Java object.
+1. Enable COM calls on the server listen port.
+See Enable jCOM in the Oracle WebLogic Server Administration Console Help.

+2. Configure any other relevant console properties.
+See Servers: Protocols: jCOM in the Oracle WebLogic Server Administration Console Help.

+If you have chosen to have WebLogic Server and the COM application communicate in native mode, enable it in the Administration Console.
+See the Chapter 2.4.3, "DCOM Versus Native Mode" for help deciding whether to use native mode.

+3. Use the COM objects as you would any other Java object.

-Preparing the COM Application
+4.3 Preparing the COM Application